Skip to content

 As you walk forward, you’ll come across the Tea Kiosk, a separate open building.
 Added by King Fuad, the Tea Kiosk was built in 1921.
 This is where King Farouk, the last King of Egypt who ruled from 1936 to 1952, used to drink his tea while looking out onto the whole garden of the palace.

-To your left, you’ll be amazed by the majestic music kiosk, although the word kiosk seems to be a very paltry description of this exquisitely carved marble pavilion.
+You’ll be amazed by the majestic music kiosk to your left, although the word kiosk seems to be a very paltry description of this exquisitely carved marble pavilion.
 Here, the royal family used to watch musical performances played by the orchestra.
 It is also said that an orchestra played music every morning to wake the young Prince Farouk.

-In front of the music kiosk, you’ll find a swimming pool that was added by King Farouk.
+In front of the music kiosk, you’ll find a swimming pool added by King Farouk.

-Take a look around the gardens where several cannons and large military weapons are strategically put on display outside.
+Look around the gardens, where several cannons and large military weapons are placed on display outside.

-You can also soak up the view by sitting at one of the benches as you sip your drink at the small cafeteria.
+You can also soak up the view by sitting on one of the benches as you sip your drink at the small cafeteria.

-Next, you can start your journey through the Abdeen Palace Museums, but don’t forget to step into the open courtyard with a marble fountain in the middle surrounded by several ancient weapons and busts of Egyptian kings and monarchs.
+Next, you can start your journey through the Abdeen Palace Museums but don’t forget to step into the open courtyard.
+In the middle is a marble fountain surrounded by several ancient weapons and busts of Egyptian kings and monarchs.
 There, you’ll also find the entrance to the Sidi Badran Mausoleum.

-The garden of the Haramlik area at Abdeen Palace is also a must-see, with mosaic pathways, carved iron benches, and patches of grass, it adds a cozy atmosphere to the area where the Princesses of the royal family used to spend their days.
+The garden of the Haramlik area at Abdeen Palace is also a must-see, with mosaic pathways, carved iron benches, and patches of grass; it adds a cosy atmosphere to the area where the Princesses of the royal family used to spend their days.

-The garden is surrounded by buildings, the center of which was where Queen Nazli, wife of King Fuad and mother to King Farouk, overlooked the gardens.
-There are three balconies, one belongs to her bedroom, one to the bathroom, and one to her living room or sitting area.
+Buildings surround the garden, the centre of which was where Queen Nazli, wife of King Fuad and mother to King Farouk, overlooked the gardens.
+There are three balconies: one for her bedroom, one for her bathroom, and one for her living room or sitting area.

 The Abdeen Palace Museums

-While the palace itself is locked down for preservation purposes, there are six museums that are open to the public, showcasing hundreds, if not thousands of artifacts, acquisitions, and holdings that belonged to the royal family.
+While the palace itself is locked down for preservation purposes, six museums are open to the public, showcasing hundreds, if not thousands, of artefacts, acquisitions, and holdings belonging to the royal family.

 Silver Museum at Abdeen Palace